-What's more, because they can't be traced back to their producer or owner, its possible for the producers of 3D-printed gun to repeatedly violate gun manufacturing and restrictions on gun sales without fear of consequence.
-3D-printed guns are made almost completely of plastic, which means they avoid conventional security methods like metal detectors.
-Lastly, unlimited access online to blueprints for 3D-printed guns and the potential export of untraceable firearms is a threat to national and international defense and security.
+What's more, because authorities cannot trace 3D-printed guns back to the producer or owner, it's possible for 3D-printed gun producers to repeatedly violate gun manufacturing laws and restrictions on gun sales without fear of consequence.
+Worse yet, 3D-printed guns are almost completely made of plastic, which means they evade conventional security methods like metal detectors.
+Lastly, unlimited access online to blueprints for 3D-printed guns and the potential export of untraceable firearms threatens national and international defense and security.

 We're committed to doing everything in our power to prevent this threat from continuing further.
 Brady filed the first legal action to stop the wave of dangerous actors seeking to illegally post 3D-printed gun blueprints online.
-The 2018 amicus brief filed by Brady argues that the Second Amendment doesn't grant Defense Distributed the right to publish the blueprints, nor does it protect the right to create or own 3D-printed guns.
+Brady's 2018 amicus breif argues that the Second Amendment doesn't grant Defense Distributed the right to publish the blueprints, nor does it protect the right to create or own 3D-printed guns.

 In December 2018, Brady filed a lawsuit against the United States Department of State to force it to produce documents regarding its inexplicable, sudden decision to allow blueprints for 3-D printed guns to be uploaded and widely disseminated on the internet.
 Brady earlier sued to stop the Trump Administration’s settlement of a lawsuit brought by Defense Distributed, which would enable anyone to print untraceable and undetectable guns at home.